Quot-scheme limit of Fubini-Study metrics and Donaldson's functional for vector bundles: From Hermitian--Einstein metrics to slope stability

 \section{From Hermitian--Einstein metrics to slope stability}

-In this section we provide a more geometric proof of the theorem of Kobayashi \cite{Kobookjp} and L\"ubke \cite{Luebke}, as an application of Theorem \ref{uppbound} and the geodesic convexity of the Donaldson functional.
+In this section we provide a more geometric proof of a theorem of Kobayashi \cite{Kobookjp} and L\"ubke \cite{Luebke}, as a simple application of Theorem \ref{uppbound} and the geodesic convexity of the Donaldson functional.
 We start by considering an irreducible holomorphic vector bundle $\mathcal{E}$ endowed with a Hermitian--Einstein metric.

-Suppose that there exists a critical point for the Donaldson functional, which is necessarily the global minimum, say $h_{\mathrm{min}}$, over $\mathcal{H}_{\infty}$ by strict geodesic convexity (cf.~Proposition \ref{lemmdonconvH}).
+Suppose that there exists a critical point for the Donaldson functional, which is necessarily the global minimum, say $h_{\mathrm{min}}$, over $\mathcal{H}_{\infty}$ by strict geodesic convexity (\emph{cf.}~Proposition \ref{lemmdonconvH}).
 Now we take $h_{\mathrm{min}}$ as the reference metric $h_{\mathrm{ref}}$, and consider the Donaldson functional for $h \in \mathcal{H}_k \subset \mathcal{H}_{\infty}$.